-Since 1876, Texas A&M has produced leaders of character who have served their state, their nation and the world.
-From the day the first students registered, through two world wars, and on to today, the Texas A&M Corps of Cadets has been the training ground for officers, leaders and Keepers of the Aggie Spirit.
+Since 1876, Texas A&M has produced leaders of character who have served their state, their nation, and the world.
+From the day the first students registered, through two world wars, and on to today, the Texas A&M Corps of Cadets has been the training ground for officers, leaders, and Keepers of the Aggie Spirit.

 “The Corps: Keepers of the Spirit” is a feature-length documentary that tells the story of The Corps, from its rich history to its bright future.
-The corps documentary captures an entire year on “The Quad” with unprecedented access to student life.
+The Corps documentary captures an entire year on “The Quad” with unprecedented access to student life.
 From F.O.W. to Final Review, “The Corps: Keepers of the Spirit” dramatically reveals the cadet training process and the leaders it builds.

 Written and directed by Josh Smith ’97 (“Aggies: The True Story of Texas A&M”), and produced by The Association of Former Students in cooperation with The Office of the Commandant, “The Corps: Keepers of the Spirit” features historic photos, never-before-seen footage from classrooms to the mess hall, dorm rooms to drills and the entire cadet experience.

-Now available on DVD, principle production began in the fall of 2014, with on-location shooting across The Quad and the campus.
+Now available on DVD, principal production began in the fall of 2014, with on-location shooting across The Quad and the campus.
 The program features interviews with dozens of cadets as well as former students, along with behind-the-scenes footage from iconic programs, such as The Fightin’ Texas Aggie Band, Parson’s Mounted Cavalry, The Fish Drill Team, The Ross Volunteers, Rudder’s Rangers and more.

 “The Corps: Keepers of the Spirit” is available now from tamuvideo.com.
 Proceeds from sales will benefit the Corps of Cadets.